Skip to content

 "red"Pass through unchanged"red"

-The @silvery/theme package ships 38 palettes across 23 palette files, covering the most popular terminal and editor color schemes.
+@silvery/theme ships 84 color schemes covering popular terminal and editor color schemes.

 Catppuccinmocha, frappe, macchiato, latte4